pmem/pmem.github.io/content/rpma/documentation/perf-tuning.md

     * Check for other settings that might influence performance.
 This varies greatly by OEM, but should include anything power related, such as fan speed settings (more is better) e.g.:
         * System Acoustic and Performance Configuration - Set Fan Profile - **Performance**
 * PMem-related
-    * configure maximum available operating power for your PMem devices **[XXX source and details are missing]**. **Note**: Different sizes of PMem devices have different performance capabilites.
+    * configure maximum available operating power for your PMem devices **[XXX source and details are missing]**. **Note**: Different sizes of PMem devices have different performance capabilities.
 If it is important for you, pick the right one for your application e.g.: [[1.3]][pmem-200-brief]
         * Memory Configuration - PMem Configuration - 200 Series PMem Average Power Limit (in mW) - **15 mW**
         * Memory Configuration - PMem Configuration - PMem Performance Setting - **BW Optimized**